+A beautiful moment: It was a rare first-person discussion for the Florida House: two openly gay lawmakers discussing the problems they experienced as teens.
 The Florida House briefly showed its new, more diverse membership Tuesday when two freshmen openly gay House members supported an amendment to an otherwise non-controversial foster-care bill to prohibit foster parents from […]

 I’m a day late (and more than a dollar short)–the Normalcy Bill has passed and will be sent to Governor Scott!
 Congrats to Florida Youth Shine and everyone else who worked together and very hard to make this a reality.

 DCF, understandably, sees the futility and waste of paying for medical services that Medicaid should be covering.
 Medical support is an important component of permanency for families.
 I wouldn’t limit this advocacy to just out-of-home kids: we should extend this service to parents (as part of case plans and reasonable efforts) and to kids still […]

 I came across this post at Poverty Law blog: A student who wants to do work on social justice came to my office and after I emailed him Bill Quigley’s essay, Letter to a Law Student Interested in Social Justice, he sent me a link to Dean Spade’s essay, For Those Considering Law School.
 Both are […]

 The facts are a classic professional responsibility or CivPro fact pattern.
 APD and M.B. reached a settlement.
 APD’s trial counsel courteously agreed to have the hearing taken off calendar, but through some snafu the hearing officer entered a default against M.B.
 The APD trial counsel acknowledged that this was an error and tried to fix […]

 I’m happy to report that the Normalcy Bill (HB 0215) unanimously passed the House today.
 Its equivalent Senate Bill (SB 0164) is on its second reading, which means it could pass very soon.